qforestlab/riscan-registration-VZ400/7_fine_co-registration.md

 ![RiSCAN_PRO_project](./img/07_fine_co-registration-11.png)

-Now you repeat the coarse and fine registration steps with the next scan position till all the scan positions are finely co-registered.
+Now you repeat the coarse and fine registration steps with the next scan position untill all the scan positions are finely co-registered.

+### Final fine co-registration

 Because of this sequential process errors can propagate towards the end of the scan positions.
 Therefore it's advised to run MSA algorithm once more on all the scan positions.

 24. Open MSA (see steps 1-3).